 What is DV clearance?
 For those of you that aren't familiar, it's a process which determines an individual’s suitability for access to sensitive government information or other valuable assets, and is the highest level of clearance.
 It's commonly required in the defence & aerospace and IT sectors.
 As you might expect, obtaining this level of security clearance takes time and effort, but for those who make the grade, doors can open to some of the most rewarding and challenging projects - and a career to be envied.

 Here’s some expert guidance on how to get DV clearance, what DV clearance involves and what to expect of the process - plus our consultants' top tips, to make your life a little bit easier!

-Your sponsor requests your clearance, applying to the Government’s vetting provider, UK Security Vetting (UKSV).
+- Your sponsor requests your clearance, applying to the Government’s vetting provider, UK Security Vetting (UKSV).
 They are obliged to explain why you need clearance and to notify them when you no longer require it.
 Before they can do this, you must have undergone the Baseline Personnel Security Standard (BPSS), which your sponsor will confirm.